 You recognize that Senior Financial Officers have the primary responsibility for the accurate and timely reporting of the financial condition and performance of the Company.
-You will work, and encourage those who are responsible to you, to provide full, fair, accurate, complete, objective and timely financial disclosures to the Board of directors, stockholders, the Securities and Exchange Commission and all banking regulators.
+You will work, and encourage those who are responsible to you, to provide full, fair, accurate, complete, objective and timely financial disclosures to the Board of Directors, stockholders, the Securities and Exchange Commission and all banking regulators.
 You will maintain all books and records and reflect all transactions accurately and completely.

 You will respect the confidentiality of information acquired in the course of my work except when authorized or otherwise legally obligated to disclose.
 Confidential information acquired in the course of your work is not to be used for personal advantage.

 You will promptly report any violations of this Code or the Commerce Code of Ethics observed by you to such persons as appropriate.
 Those persons might include your immediate supervisor, the Chief Executive Officer, the Auditor, the General Counsel or the Chairman of the Ethics Committee.
-You may also use the Complaint Procedures that have been established by the Audit Committee of the Board of Directors.
+You may also use the Complaint Procedures that have been established by the Audit and Risk Committee of the Board of Directors.
 You understand that any such reporting is confidential and that you are fully protected from retaliation.